SmotrovaLilit/ls-knowbase/docs/architecture/2023091818374343 Architecture definition process.md

 A good architecture definition process is one that leads to a good architecture, documented by an effective AD and can be realized in a time-efficient cost-effective manner.

+Architecture definition isn't just design.
+From one side it is software design(solution space), working with developers, from other side it is requirement analysis(problem space).
+An architect needs to understand the needs of every one who has an interest in the architecture, to balance these needs and identify an acceptable set of tradeoffs  between these.
+[2](#references)

+You should not start to think about the solution until you understand the problem.
 ## References
 1. Software System Architecture Nick Rozanski,  Edin Woods (software-systems-architecture-rozanski-woods), p.
 56
+2. Software System Architecture Nick Rozanski,  Edin Woods (software-systems-architecture-rozanski-woods), p.
+58